nightw0lv/VDSystem/Freya/L2JDP/readme.md

 **VDS Vote Donate System**

-Implementation of vote global and individual system with itopz donate panel task manager.
+Implementation of vote global and individual system with item delivery manager.
 -
 - Global vote reward is when players vote for the server in one of the topsites installed as a "thank you" they will receive configured item/items reward.
 - Individual vote reward is when a single player (individual) vote for the server on one or more topsites and for each vote as a "thank you" he will receive configured item/items reward.